The 3d mixed BF Lagrangian 1-form: a variational formulation of Hitchin's integrable system: Hitchin system in Lax form and its variational formulation

 where in the second equality we used the second relation in \eqref{moment map condition L} and in the last step we used the first relation in \eqref{geometric Lax overlap} and the fact that $\partial R_1$ is equal to $c_{\mathsf{p}}$ with reversed orientation.
 For $I=0$,

 where the first equality uses the first relation in \eqref{moment map condition L} and in the third step we used \eqref{eq:4.1 A transition} and the fact that $\partial R_0$ coincides with $c_{\mathsf{p}}$ and has the same orientation.
-It now follows from the above computation of both integrals on the right hand side of \eqref{eq:4.1 integral} that
+It now follows from the above computation of both integrals on the right-hand side of \eqref{eq:4.1 integral} that

 Substituting this into \eqref{S Gamma 2} and setting $B=L$ in the remaining terms gives the desired result.